christoforuswidodo/Hacker-Rank/README.md

 # Hacker-Rank
-Code for Problems at Hacker Rank
+Code for Problems in Hacker Rank (some problems are not solved yet)